ckane30691/Qix/README.md

 This project will have the following scripts:

-`board.js.js` - This script will handle the logic for when players capture parts of the board

 `moving_object.js` - This script will hold the parent class that all moving objects in the game inherit from

 `qix.js` - Sort of like my entry file if this were a react app

 `enemies.js`- This script will hold all the logic for enemies

-`ship.js` - This script will hold all the logic for the ship the player controls
+`ship.js` - This script will hold all the logic for the ship

 `game.js` - This script will hold all of the game logic and rules for when a ship hits the edge of the canvas etc.